 - Repair, maintenance, chartering and hiring of sea-going vessels, which are used for navigation on the seas and carrying passengers for reward or used for the purpose of commercial, industrial or other activities

-- Supply of services to meet the direct needs of sea going vessels and aircrafts
+- Supply of services to meet the direct needs of seagoing vessels and aircrafts

 - Transportation of passengers from Cyprus to a place outside Cyprus and vice versa using a seagoing vessel or aircraft.

-- Rental of immovable property
+- Rental of residential property

 - Insurance services

 - Hospital and medical caring services

 - Postal services

 - Disposal of immovable property where the application for building permission has been submitted prior to 1 May 2004.